 - Tell you the value of your TPD benefits

 Our experienced insurance lawyers have a 99% success rate for claiming insurance benefits and can help you have a successful outcome.
-Get started by calling 1800 873 252
+Though, if you are seeking a higher benefit amount or have complex insurance needs, it is worth considering consultation with a financial adviser for tailored advice.

 Types of Total and Permanent Disability

 Total and permanent disability can take many forms, affecting people in different ways.
+Here are some examples of injuries or illnesses that may be eligible for TPD cover.

 What kinds of physical disability qualify for a TPD claim?